WASHINGTON (Reuters) - So what now?

 The reason would be that once taxes go up, it would be easier to allow a few of those increases to remain in place - mostly on the wealthy - and repeal those that would hit middle- and lower-income taxpayers.

-Republicans have withheld their approval of the debt-limit increase as leverage to try to get the kind of fiscal solution they want: Fewer increases in spending and taxes, and more cuts to Social Security, Medicare and Medicaid.
+Republicans have withheld their approval of the debt-limit increase as leverage to try to get the kind of “fiscal cliff” solution they want: Fewer increases in spending and taxes, and more cuts to Social Security, Medicare and Medicaid.

-This is the strategy they employed in mid-2011 during the last fight over the debt limit, when it was raised to $16.4 trillion.
+This is the strategy they employed in mid-2011 during the last fight over the debt limit, which is about $16.4 trillion.

 Republicans wrung spending cuts out of Democrats in return for new borrowing authority, but paid a political price.
-Global financial markets were rocked by the uncertainty brought on by the standoff in Congress, one ratings agency downgraded the U.S. government’s credit rating and Republicans saw their public approval ratings sink.
+Global financial markets were rocked by the long uncertainty brought on by the standoff in Congress, one ratings agency downgraded U.S. credit standing and Republicans saw their public approval ratings sink.

-Under this scenario, stock markets would not tank and Washington politicians would conclude that the fiscal cliff is not such a bad thing, after all.
+* Stock markets do not tank and Washington politicians conclude that the “fiscal cliff” is not such a bad thing.